zm-git-dev/lab/content/publication/Brief_Bioinform_2019_CAFU/index.md

 ---
-title: "RNA-seq differential expression studies: more sequence or more replication?"
+title:"RNA-seq differential expression studies: more sequence or more replication?"
 authors:
 - Yuwen Liu
 -  Jie Zhou